-If you’re looking for skills to help you cut down on assumptions and create harmony in your marriage, enroll in my six-week group coaching session Change Your Mind; Change Your Marriage .
+If you’re looking for techniques to cut down on assumptions and create harmony, learn skills to radically change your marriage in Change Your Mind; Change Your Marriage .

 The next session starts in February.
 I’d suggest enrolling now so you don’t miss out.